Miccighel/Readersourcing-2.0-RS_Server/docs/migration/domain-fidelity.md

 ## Numerical tolerance

-Database-like `BigDecimal` values are combined with the `Float` returned by `Rating#normalize_score`.
+`BigDecimal` values stored in the database are combined with the `Float` returned by `Rating#normalize_score`.
 The final decimal digits can therefore depend on the runtime's numeric conversions.